 There’s even a ‘Craziness Level’ slider.
 Simply type your normal text in the left box and the software will present ‘glitchy’ text in the right box.
 Copy that glitchy text and paste it in any LinkedIn text field.
 Voila.
 You have now been freed of all text restrictions on LinkedIn, you can add ‘fancy’ or ‘glitchy’ text anywhere on your profile.
 My advice: use this new found ability sparingly, nothing worse than seeing a profile full of bat shit crazy symbols/text.
 There’s a very thin line between annoying distraction and getting attention on this professional site ya’ll.
 Less is more, I’ll demonstrate:

 I used ‘Fancy Text Generator’ https://lingojam.com/FancyTextGenerator to get the blocky, black background for ‘YOU’.
 I like the way it works with my logo.
+Everything may look spiffy on your desktop but be sure to check the mobile version, some of this unicode just doesn’t work on IOS/Android, can look like garbage.

 (2) LEVERAGE THE POWER OF HASHTAGS